xdandys/draco/README.md

 Draco
 ==========

 Draco is opensource HW&SW UAV flight controller board.
-It was primary designed to my needs, but anybody can manufacture it, use it or modify it.
+It was primary designed for my needs, but anybody can manufacture it, use it or modify it.
 If you would like to own one, you can contact me.

 It has two MCUs on it.
 The smaller one is used for OSD.
 The bigger one is running [TauLabs][1] flight code.